-- 1.1.1 Planning Application 11/01373/FLL was submitted on the 8th August 2011.
-The target determination date was 11th November 2011 and a decision notice was issued on 11th April 2012. - 1.1.2 The applicant, Mr N Lowe sought planning permission for the erection of three dwelling houses on land within his ownership, 300 meters east of Kingswells, Kinfauns, as shown in Appendix 1. - 1.1.3 The planning application documentation and supporting statement are found in Appendices 2 to 5. - 1.1.4 This detailed planning application is for three detached residential properties, served by an existing access.
-Two house types are proposed. - 1.1.5 The design of the properties reflect the policy framework contained in Perth and Kinross Council's Housing in the Countryside Policy 2009.
-Careful consideration has been given to the local vernacular and landscape setting and character, with ridge heights set at 11⁄2 story, the layout adopting a linear form and the houses orientated on a north-south axis.
-Material treatment is a mix of stone, painted render and timber, with slate roofs, whilst the siting of the properties has been designed to ensure the buildings fit within the building group and protect the amenity of the adjoining properties. - 1.1.6 The design approach was informed by the parameters of the listing of the adjoining Kingswell farmhouse in order to ensure the character and setting of the farmhouse is maintained.
-An evaluation of the proposal in relation to the farmhouse was undertaken by renowned conservation architects Simpson and Brown which established that the proposed development subject of this application would not impact on the character and setting of Kingswell farmhouse. - 1.1.7 An integral element of the design process was the use of extensive tree planting between each proposed residential plot to reinforce the integration of the properties into the wider landscape to ensure landscape fit and enhance the AGLV. - 1.1.8 The internal site road will be tarmaced with passing bays with the access built to adoptable standards before resorting to a private road.
-No street lights are proposed. - 1.1.9 The proposed properties will be served by mains water, electricity and BT.
+- 1.1.1 Planning Application 11/01399/FLL was submitted on the 8th August 2011 and registered on 2nd September 2011.
+The target determination date was 11th November 2011 and a decision notice was issued on 26th April 2012. - 1.1.2 The applicant, Mr N Lowe sought planning permission for the erection of a single dwelling house on land within his ownership at Kingswells, Kinfauns, as shown in Appendix 1. - 1.1.3 The planning application documentation and supporting statement are found in Appendices 2 to 5. - 1.1.4 This detailed planning application is for one detached residential property, served by an existing access. - 1.1.5 The design of the property reflects the policy framework contained in Perth and Kinross Council's Housing in the Countryside Policy 2009.
+Careful consideration has been given to the local vernacular and landscape setting and character, with ridge height set at 11⁄2 story, the layout adopting a linear form and the house orientated on a north-south axis.
+Material treatment is a mix of stone, painted render and timber, with slate roofs, whilst the siting of the property has been designed to ensure the building fits within the building group and protect the amenity of the adjoining properties. - 1.1.6 The design approach was informed by the parameters of the listing of the adjoining Kingswell farmhouse in order to ensure the character and setting of the farmhouse is maintained.
+An evaluation of the proposal in relation to the farmhouse was undertaken by renowned conservation architects Simpson and Brown which established that the proposed dwelling house subject of this application would not impact on the character and setting of Kingswell farmhouse. - 1.1.7 An integral element of the design process was the use of extensive tree planting between each proposed residential plot to reinforce the integration of the properties into the wider landscape to ensure landscape fit and enhance the AGLV. - 1.1.8 The internal site road will be gravel with the access built to adoptable standards before resorting to a private road.
+No street lights are proposed. - 1.1.9 The proposed property will be served by mains water, electricity and BT.
 Heating, foul and surface water will be private.
-Individual septic tanks are proposed for each of the properties and surface water will be dealt with through a herringbone drain.
+A septic tank is proposed and surface water will be dealt with through a herringbone drain.
 There is sufficient area to provide for this within the application site and the ground conditions have suitable porosity for drainage. - 1.1.10 The planning application was preceded by a pre-application review with the Planning Officer, which included an accompanied site visit with the applicant's planning consultant and architect, the issue of concept drawings and subsequent written response.
 The Planning Officer's pre-application advice is found in Appendix 6.